Feyerabend/vm/jvm1/README.md

 ### sample class

-The class file can be displayed as hex and ASCII:
+The class file can be displayed in 'hexadecimal' and in ASCII:

 ![Sample bytecode](../assets/images/bytecode-sample.jpeg)

-Already here is a lot of information.
+Already here is a lot of information conveyed in ASCII.
 We can already see that much of the understandable source is included in the class file.

 And if we disassemble `Sample.class` with the tool `javap` with option `-c`: